input-output-hk/plutus-pioneer-program/code/week02/README.md

 ledgerTx <- submitTxConstraints inst tx
 ```

 The *mustPayToOtherScript* function has been replaced with *mustPayToTheScript*.
-We can pass in just () as we longer need to constuct a value of type *Data*.
+We can pass in just () as we longer need to construct a value of type *Data*.
 And we also no longer need to pass in the script hash.

 Also, *submitTx* has been replaced with *submitTxConstraints* and take the *inst* as one of its arguments.